Adjoint methods for obstacle problems and weakly coupled systems of PDE

 In this case, although the two equations in \eqref{jk} are coupled just through the difference $u_1~-~u_2$ (\textit{weakly} coupled system), the problem turns out to be considerably more difficult than the corresponding scalar equation \eqref{qw}.
 Indeed, we cannot show now the analogous of estimate \eqref{hfj} as in Section~\ref{sectobs}.
 For this reason, the hypotheses we require are stronger than in the scalar case.
 Together with the usual hypotheses of coercivity and compatibility (see conditions (H\ref{kilo}.2) and (H\ref{kilo}.4)), we have to assume that $H_1 (x,\cdot)$ and $H_2 (x,\cdot)$ are convex (see (H\ref{kilo}.1)), and we also ask that $D_x H_1$ and $D_x H_2$ are bounded (see (H\ref{kilo}.3)).
-We were not able to relax these conditions.
-We believe it would be also very interesting to apply the Adjoint Method in this particular system with the above conditions relaxed.
+Under these hypotheses, that are natural in optimal switching problems, we are able to establish several delicate estimates by crucially employing the adjoint method (Lemmas from \ref{gamprimeb} to \ref{dggt}), which then yield a rate of convergence (Theorem \ref{obs_speedfin}). \end{subsection}